ImogenWren/debugging-level-example/README.md

 ```

 - Typical operation would have debugging set to ERROR or FATAL
 - INFO useful for adding additional context to operation during development
+- WARNING for less memory intensive tasks that may wish to have greater understanding of program
+- NONE useful for situations where any excess memory useage is deletarious